hamogu/doc/source/Documentation/models.rst

 scattering model can be disabled in |marx| by setting the parameter :par:`HRMA_Use_WFold="no"`.

+.. _grating-modules:

 Grating Modules
 ---------------

 **Chandra** contains two distinct grating assemblies called the HETG and the LETG.
+The parameter :par:`GratingType` selects the grating for a |marx| simulation.
 The HETG is meant to be used for high energy X–rays and the LETG is optimized for low energy X–rays.
 Actually, the HETG consists of two types of gratings: MEG for medium energy rays, and HEG for high energy rays.
 The LETG consists entirely of LEG type gratings.
 Each